vlasenkoanton/test_task/readme.md

-To change index-search properties please see IndexSearchProperties class.
+1. To change index-search properties please see IndexProps and SearchProps classes.
+2. ATTENTION!
+Using default properties indexes are saving in directory "filesystem"/indexes.
+To change this property see IndexProps class.